clstr/TeamDynamixLib/README.md

 You can always add the project sln to your existing solution too or as a nuget package.

 #### To install as a Nuget package
+Install from nuget.org https://www.nuget.org/packages/TeamDynamixLib/

-Set the project to Release and publish it.
+Create the package yourself: Set the project to Release and publish it.
 After it's published (Framework Dep, Portable) you will get a nupkg in your bin\Release\netcoreapp2.x\publish\ folder.
 Install the  nupkg file to your project.

 https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally